software-mansion/protostar/website/docs/cli-reference.md

 ```shell
 $ protostar test-rust
 ```
-Executes cairo1 tests in rust.
+Executes Cairo 1 tests with Rust implementation of Protostar.
 #### `path STRING`
-A path to the tests that will be run
+A path to the file with tests that will be run
 ### `update`
 ```shell
 $ protostar update cairo-contracts